 Have a question for Nicole?
 Ask it in the comments below, and we shall see if we can get you an answer.

-A enormous thank you to BCIT for sponsoring this case study, to Grant for the Web for funding the broader Sustainable Funding Series, to UBC MET for sparking it through my ETEC 580, and to David Porter for acting as an advisor to me in this work.
+A enormous thank you to BCIT for sponsoring this case study, to Grant for the Web for funding the broader Sustainable Funding Series, to the AMTEC Trust Award and CNIE for funding my professional development work around this work, and to David Porter for acting as an advisor to me in this work.